Africa Up to 90 days (visa-free)

 1.2M+ Travelers

-Passport with visa stamps and onward flight ticket — Morocco visa documentation by MyJet24
+Airplane and free onward flight ticket — Morocco visa and proof of onward travel by MyJet24

 The Morocco visa boarding-gate problem